TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/Radio/433Mhz/Senders/TX118SA/README.md

 This board is designed to be used in *stand-alone* remote controls and does not  require a *microcontroller*.
 Each model comes with a *unique ID key* built in.

+This *sender* requires a compatible *self-learning receiver* that can pick up the *EV1527*-compatible data package sent by the *sender*.

 The board is equipped with a *voltage regulator* and accepts a wide range of input voltage from *3-24V*.